Skip To The Main Content

 New York, NY 10017

-Bryce L. Friedman, Co-Head of Simpson Thacher’s Business Litigation Practice, represents clients in complex disputes, trials and arbitrations.
+Bryce L. Friedman, Head of Simpson Thacher’s Insurance Litigation Practice and Co-Head of the Firm’s Business Litigation Practice, represents clients in complex disputes, trials and arbitrations.
 He devotes a significant part of his practice to representing clients subject to allegations of fraud and False Claims Act violations and to counseling C-suite executives concerning strategic concerns, disputes and employee matters.
 He is regularly retained by governments and quasi-governmental entities to prosecute commercial disputes.
-He is recognized by Euromoney’s Benchmark Litigation as a national “Litigation Star,” where sources say: “He is the complete package.”
-Chambers USA ranks Bryce in Band 1 for Insurance Disputes, where sources describe him as “truly an exceptional lawyer,” a “notable practitioner in the field,” “outstanding,” and as someone who is “very strategic, smart in his approach and a very good writer.”
+A Fellow of the American College of Trial Lawyers, Bryce is recognized by Euromoney’s Benchmark Litigation as a national “Litigation Star,” where sources say: “He is the complete package.”
+Chambers USA ranks Bryce in Band 1 for Insurance Disputes, where sources describe him as “truly an exceptional” and “stand-out lawyer,” a “notable practitioner in the field,” “a great strategist who’s also great in court,” “outstanding,” and as someone who is “very strategic, smart in his approach and a very good writer.”
 He is also recognized in The Legal 500 U.S. as a “Leading Lawyer” in General Commercial Disputes and “Hall of Fame” in Insurance.
-Bryce has served as chair of the Firm’s Pro Bono and Legal Personnel Committees and is a member of the boards of directors of Volunteers of Legal Service Inc. and Playwrights Horizons (an off-Broadway theater company).
+Bryce has served as chair of the Firm’s Pro Bono and Legal Personnel Committees and is a member of the boards of trustees of Playwrights Horizons (an off-Broadway theater company).

 Read Full Biography...